Stargazing stonefish: Taxonomy

 The stargazing stonefish was first formally described in 1801 as Synanceia uranoscopa by the German naturalists Marcus Elieser Bloch and Johann Gottlob Theaenus Schneider with the type locality given as Tranquebar in India.
-In 1839 William John Swainson placed S. uranscopa in the new monotypic genus Trachicephalus.
+In 1839 William Swainson placed S. uranscopa in the new monotypic genus Trachicephalus.
 The genus Trachicephalus is classified within the tribe Synanceiini which is one of three tribes in the subfamily Synanceeinae within the family Scorpaenidae.
 However, other authorities regard Synanceiidae as a valid family and the Synanceiini as the subfamily Synanceiinae.
-The genus name combines Trachinus, the weeverfish genus with cephalus, which means “head”, a reference to the species similarity to those fishes.
-The specific name uranscopus means “skywatcher”, a reference to the upward directed eyes of this fish.
+The genus name combines Trachinus, the weeverfish genus with cephalus, which means "head", a reference to the species similarity to those fishes.
+The specific name uranscopus means "skywatcher", a reference to the upward directed eyes of this fish.

 Description

 The stargazing stonefish has an elongate body with an upturned, almost vertical mouth.
 The upwards directed eyes are on the dorsal surface of the depressed head which has no deep pits.
 There are weakly developed spines on the head with 2 or 3 short spines on the lacrimal boneand there are 4 blunt spines on the preoperculum.
 The dorsal fin has 11-13 spines and 12-14 soft rays while the anal fin has 2 spines and 12-15 soft rays.
 The pectoral fin has 14-15 fin rays with the lower rays not being separated from the upper rays.
-AAll of the soft fin rays are simple, i.e. not branched.There are teeth on the jaws and the vomer, but no teeth on the palatines.
+All of the soft fin rays are simple, i.e. not branched.There are teeth on the jaws and the vomer, but no teeth on the palatines.
 There is and indistinct lateral line, which sits high on the body.
 The head, body and fins are greyish to blackish in colour, marked with ill-defined whitish spots or blotches scattered on the sides and the pectoral and caudal fins, as well as on the base of the anal fin.
 The outer margins of the soft-rayed parts of the dorsal and anal fins are yellowish white and the rear margin of the caudal fin is white.
 The maximum recorded total length of this species is 10 cm.